anapsix/dynamicinfradays/user/pages/2016-nyc-home/_speakers/features.md

     - header: <a href="/2016-nyc-programme#robb">Rob Bagby</a>
       text: "Rob is a Senior Cloud Architect for Microsoft."
       icon: user
-    - header: <a href="/2016-nyc-programme#ioanab">Ioana Baldini</a>
-      text: "Ioana is a Research Staff Member at IBM Research, currently working on serverless computing infrastructure."
-      icon: user
     - header: <a href="/2016-nyc-programme#swarm">Shawn Bower</a>
       text: "Shawn is a Docker Captain and Cloud Architect at Cornell University."
       icon: user